The vital importance of having a regular blood pressure check

 Maintaining good health and having a regular blood pressure check should be a priority for everyone and is a crucial aspect of overall health and wellbeing.
 Often referred to as the “silent killer,” high blood pressure can have serious consequences if left unchecked.

-Discover the impact blood pressure has on our health
+the impact of blood pressure on our health

 Blood pressure is the force exerted by circulating blood against the walls of blood vessels.
 It consists of two measurements: systolic pressure (the force when the heart contracts) and diastolic pressure (the force when the heart rests between beats).
 Blood pressure is typically recorded as systolic over diastolic pressure – for example, 120/80 mmHg.
 High blood pressure, also known as hypertension, often shows no symptoms.
 Individuals can have dangerously elevated blood pressure for years without knowing it.